-- KHBIF nomination form - Rider Card application form - Members are responsible for submitting completed forms. - Three rides are required to qualify for incentive funds.
-Members may ride as many competitions as they wish, sending in their top three ride scores by October 31st deadline. - Upon completion of three rides a screen shot or photo copies of their scores as listed are sent to: Elsie Hatcher at rhatcher2@gmail.com.
+Members are responsible for submitting completed forms.

+Three competitive rides are required to qualify for incentive funds.
+Members may ride as many competitions as they wish, sending in their top three ride scores by October 31st deadline.

+Upon completion of 3 rides a screen shot or photo copies of their scores as listed on the website along with the competitive trail submission form are sent to: Wendy Montgomery at wendy@kynet.net.
 Questions or comments may also be sent here.